ecomfe/veui-docs/one/docs/en-US/components/date-picker.md

 #### Shortcut options

-The `from` and `to` fields in the `shortcuts` list items have the same format, each used to set the calculation method for the start and end dates, respectively.
+The `from` and `to` properties in the `shortcuts` list items have the same format, each used to set the calculation method for the start and end dates, respectively.
 The format is `number | Object` with a default value of `0`.

 * When the type is `number`, it represents the number of days offset from "today".
 For example, `-1` is equivalent to `{ startOf: 'day', days: -1 }`, which means "yesterday".
 * When the type is `Object`, the supported formats are: `{startOf: string=, days: number=, weeks: number=, months: number=, }`.